 Once you have set your overall goals, defined what success looks like and listed the questions you want to answer, it’s time to decide which method to use to answer each type of question.

-There are many factors that impact your choice of user research method, for example your budget, available resources, time limitations and what phase you’re in.
-User research during a discovery phase with no actual product will be completely different to evaluating a prototype or design, for example.
+Many factors impact your choice of user research method, for example, your budget, available resources, time limitations and what phase you're in.
+User research during a discovery phase with no product will be completely different from evaluating a prototype or design, for example.

-It’s important that when choosing a method, we are led by the needs of the user rather than the method.
-Don’t force a method to answer a question, it will only cause more problems!
+It's important that when choosing a method, we are led by the user's needs rather than the method.
+Don't force a method to answer a question; it will only cause more problems!

-Here is a non-exhaustive list of user research methods, together with what they can help you uncover about your users.
-You can combine multiple methods to better understand user behaviour.
+Here is a non-exhaustive list of user research methods and what they can help you uncover about your users.
+You can combine multiple ways to understand user behaviour better.

 This is used to improve understanding of the customer and build empathy with them.
 It generally takes two forms.
 Dogfooding is where you become the customer by using the product or service, and bluecoating is where you become, or shadow, the employees who regularly deal with customers.
 These methods provide first-hand insight from different perspectives.

 Best for: Finding out first-hand how customers experience products or services in order to better understand their needs.